EAA Vintage Director Killed In Jenny Crash

 Key Takeaways:

-• Ron Alexander, an EAA Vintage Aircraft Association board member, and an unidentified passenger were killed in the crash of his recently restored Curtiss Jenny at Peach Tree Airport in Williamson, Georgia.
+• Ron Alexander, an EAA Vintage Aircraft Association board member, and an unidentified passenger were killed when his recently restored Curtiss Jenny crashed during takeoff at Peach Tree Airport in Williamson, Georgia.

-• The aircraft reportedly encountered difficulty on takeoff, crashed in a wooded area, and caught fire, resulting in no survivors.
+• The aircraft reportedly encountered difficulty on takeoff, crashed in a wooded area, and caught fire, with first responders unable to save the occupants.

-• Alexander was a prominent aviation figure, having founded Alexander Aeroplane Company, established the Candler Field Museum, and was a retired Delta captain and ex-military pilot.
+• Alexander was a prominent figure in aviation, known for founding Alexander Aeroplane Company and the Candler Field Museum, as well as being a retired military and Delta Airlines pilot.

 See a mistake?
 Contact us.